KGF Box Office Collections (Day 10): The Yash Starrer Has A ‘Rocking’ Second Weekend

 The film hit the screens on December 21, 2018 and opened to a good response at the box office.
 10 days after, it is still the king of the box office.
 Here is the complete report.

-KGF remained unstoppable at the US box office over its second weekend and collected nearly USD 128,133.
-It did well on Friday (December 28, 2018) and showed some exceptional growth the next day.
-Its collections for Saturday stand at USD 58,896.
-Similarly, early estimates suggest that it raked in nearly USD 35,000 on Sunday (December 30, 2018).
+According to the latest reports, KGF had a terrific second weekend and raked in big moolah at the US box office.
+It collected nearly USD 34, 237 on Friday(December 28, 2018) before showing a good jump on Saturday(December 29, 2018) and the next day.
+Its total collections over the 3-day weekend stand at USD 128,133.

-KGF Strikes Gold In India
+KGF Mania Grips India

-The film is doing well in India as well.
-Its performance in Karnataka is phenomenal.
-Similarly, it has managed to hold its own in the Hindi belt despite facing competition from Zero and Simmba.
-However, KGF has under-performed a bit in Tamil Nadu.
+KGF has done well in India as well.
+It is the undisputed king of the Karnataka box office.
+Similarly, it has done exceptionally well in the AP/TS belt.
+Its collections are quite solid in the Hindi belt as well.
+It has held its own despite competition from Simbba and Zero.
+However, the collections are a bit on the lower side in Tamil Nadu

-The consensus is that KGF is a pretty solid film and it has given Yash a terrific platform to showcase his abilities as an actor.
-Most critics have also pointed out that the young sensation has pulled off the difficult role with relative ease.
-As such, the WOM is quite good and this seems to have helped KGF emerge as a winner.
+The consensus is that KGF is a pretty solid film and it has given Yash the ideal platform to showcase his abilities as an actor.
+Most critics have also pointed out that the ‘Rocking Star' has pulled off the challenging role with ease and won several hearts.
+The healthy WOM has worked wonders for KGF.

 The Way Ahead...

-KGF is set to remain the king of the Karnataka box office in the coming days.
-However, it is likely to slow down in the US and in the Teugu states once the big Sankranthi releases Vinaya Vidheya Rama and NTR: Kathanayakudu hit the screens.
-Similarly, Viswasam and Petta should halt it in Tamil Nadu.
+KGF is all set to remain the top choice of the fans in Karnataka in the coming days.
+However, the film is likely to slow down in the Telugu states once the Sankranthi releases Vinaya Vidheya Rama and NTR Kathanayakudu hit the screens.
+Either way, it has has emerged as a monster hit and the pride of Kannada cinema

 Most Read: KGF Box Office Collections (4 Days): Yash's Film Remains Unstoppable